Professor, Associate Director

 (352) 294-1649 | firstname.lastname@example.org

-Heather J. Gibson, Ph.D., is a Professor in the Department of Tourism, Recreation and Sport Management at the University of Florida.
+Heather J. Gibson, Ph.D., is a Professor in the Department of Tourism, Hospitality & Event Management at the University of Florida.
 She is a graduate of the University of Connecticut with a PhD in Sport, Leisure and Exercise Science.

 Dr. Gibson teaches classes in leisure and tourism theory, sport tourism and research methods.
 She also leads study abroad programs in Australia and Fiji with a focus on sustainability.